Appendix pain

 An appendectomy involves the complete removal of the appendix, sometimes following a course of antibiotics to reduce inflammation and make surgery easier.
 Keyhole surgery is generally used during this procedure, allowing for a shorter recovery time and less scarring.
 Generally, there are no long-term complications following an appendectomy.

 It is more likely that abdominal pain is the result of gastroenteritis, gas, or food poisoning than acute appendicitis.
 It may be best to treat for these first, before seeking emergency medical help.
 About 179 million cases of acute gastroenteritis are reported every year in the USA, but only 7% of the population will have appendicitis in their lifetime, making gastroenteritis more common than appendicitis.
-Gastroenteritis generally includes diarrhea and vomiting, with nausea and abdominal pain, and sometimes fever.
+13 14 Gastroenteritis generally includes diarrhea and vomiting, nausea and abdominal pain, and sometimes fever.

-Treatment of gastroenteritis and food poisoning includes bed rest, oral rehydration, and medication to manage nausea, vomiting and diarrhea.
+Treatment of gastroenteritis and food poisoning includes bed rest, oral rehydration, and medication to manage nausea, vomiting, and diarrhea.
 However, If there is no improvement in symptoms within a reasonable time with this treatment, then a physician should be consulted urgently.

-If you are concerned that you may have acute appendicitis, gastroenteritis or another problem that is causing you abdominal pain, use Ada to check your symptoms.
+If you are concerned that you may have acute appendicitis, gastroenteritis, or another problem that is causing you abdominal pain, use Ada to check your symptoms.

 Appendix pain FAQs